bocoup/web-platform-contribution-guide/src/skills.rst

 Issue
 '''''

-An issue is like a "TODO" for a spec editor.
+An issue is like a to-do for a spec editor.
 It also notifies readers that a problem is known.
 It identifies a part of the spec that still needs fleshing out or remediation because of other issues.
 For example: